9 min read

 2. Defer and Async

 <script> tags that have a src attribute can be marked as either deferred defer, or asynchronous async, or both.
-By marking the script in the following manner:
+For example:

 <script src=”https://www.somedomain.com/somescript.js” defer async>